imvetri/ui-editor/README.md

 2. Click Components->Editor.
 3. Right click on blank area -> context menu -> "Draw".
 Draw a rectangle by click and dragging towards bottom-right
 4. Right click on Rectangle -> click "Text".
 Click on rectangle to add a text and move around.
 5. Right click anywhere and click "Select".
 Click on rectangle / text you just created.
-It should have orange outline and blue cover line.
+It should have orange outline.
-6. Use to blue cover line to resize and move.
-7. Right click anywhere and click "Edit".
+6. Right click anywhere and click "Edit".
-8. Change some properties to see real time changes.
+7. Change some properties to see real time changes.

 ### What did we do?
 We interacted with a demo with in a demo. ui-editor is a tool to build components.
 Editor component is built using ui-editor.